Artistic and musical director

 Gemma Tripiana Munoz began her studies in her home city of Monzon before completing her first degree at the Conservatorio Superior de Música de Zaragoza.
 She undertook further studies at the Royal Conservatory of the Hague, where she studied with Kersten McCall, and at the Utrecht Conservatory, where she studied with Aldo Baerten.
 She was a winner of the Ibercaja Concours, leading to solo recitals throughout Spain.
 She is a currently a member of the Quatriola woodwind quartet and Ensemble Modelo62, and frequently plays with other orchestras and ensembles throughout Spain and The Netherlands.

-Justin Christensen is a Denmark-based performer, researcher, and composer who has joined Aalborg University as a post-doctoral researcher.
-He has previously earned his PhD in music composition in the UK with Michael Finnissy, and completed degrees in music composition and trumpet performance in The Netherlands and Canada.
+Justin Christensen is a London-based performer, researcher, and composer.
+He has previously done post-doctoral research at Aalborg University, earned his PhD in music composition in the UK with Michael Finnissy, and completed degrees in music composition and trumpet performance in The Netherlands and Canada.
 He enjoys performing challenging experimental music, and uses the experience to help develop new creative ideas for his own music.

 ENRIC SANS i MORERA